sutta » sn » sn35 » Saṁyutta Nikāya 35.74

 Sādhu, bhante, bhagavā yena so bhikkhu tenupasaṅkamatu anukampaṁ upādāyā”ti.

-Please go to him out of compassion.”
+Please go to him out of sympathy.”

 Atha kho bhagavā navavādañca sutvā gilānavādañca, “appaññāto bhikkhū”ti iti viditvā yena so bhikkhu tenupasaṅkami.